davidjguru/davidjguru.github.io/_posts/2017-9-13-Three-tips-working-with-Drupal.md

 ---

-I have been working with Drupal 7 recently and I have done configuration and development tasks for projects based on Drupal7: projects of work (consultancy) and other tasks for Drupal modules on which I am working in my free time.
+I have been working with Drupal 7 recently and I have done configuration and development tasks for projects based on Drupal 7: projects of work (consultancy) and other tasks for Drupal modules on which I am working in my free time.
 I would like to make a collection of snippets and ideas that I have implemented recently (some of which I have not done for a long time) and to register here.
 Maybe it will help someone at some point who needs to do the same things.